sukritishuk/ML_ZoomCamp_Article/README.md

 Time Series analysis only works with stationary data therefore, we need to determine if our Amazon stock data is stationary or not.
 A dataset is stationary if its statistical properties like mean, variance, and autocorrelation do not change over time.
 We need to make the time-series stationary before fitting any model.

 Testing for Stationarity can be done using one or more of the following methods:-
+* Rolling Statistics
+* Augmented Dicky-Fuller (ADF) Test

+### Rolling Statistics:

-* **Rolling Statistics** - One of the more popular rolling statistics is the moving average.
+One of the more popular rolling statistics is the moving average.
 This takes a moving window of time, and calculates the average or the mean of that time period as the current value.
 Visualizing the rolling statistics for our time series will help us determine stationarity.
 A series becomes stationary if both the mean and standard deviation are flat lines (constant mean and constant variance).

 We needed to check this for our Amazon time series as well so calculated and visualized the mean and standard deviation of Adjusted Close price for a 12-day window.
 Moving Standard Deviation is a statistical measurement of market volatility.
 The rolling standard deviation plot appears to be quite smooth in the beginning (2015-17 end) but becomes little volatile after 2018.
 In 2019 and end of 2020 there are some large movements.
 The rolling mean fits the original data for Amazon Adjusted Close quite closely.